-Figure 94: Correct tyre pressure.
+Figure 93: Correct tyre pressure.
 The tyre is barely deformed under the load of the body weight

-Figure 95: Much too little tyre pressure
+Figure 94: Much too little tyre pressure

-6.5.10.1 Grip distance on a SHIMANO ST-EF41 brake lever Only applies to pedelecs with this equipment
+6.5.10.1 Grip distance on a SHIMANO ST-EF41 brake lever

 The brake lever position can be adjusted to the rider's requirements.
 Such adjustment does not affect the pressure point or the position of the brake linings.